trevorcampbell/bayesian-coresets/README.md

 ### Installation and Dependencies

-To install with pip, download the repository and run the following command in the repository's root folder:
+To install with pip, download the repository and run `pip install .` in the repository's root folder.

-    pip install .

-This package depends on `numpy`.
-The examples depend additionally on `scipy`.
+If you are using python 3.x, run `pip3 install .` instead.
+Note: this package depends on `numpy`, and the examples depend additionally on `scipy`.

 ### Repository Status

-This package is written for Python2.7, and is untested for Python3.
-The package will be updated to be Python3 compatible shortly.
+The code for this package has been tested and is compatible with both python 2.7 and 3.5.

 Unit tests are written for `nose`.
 To run the tests, install the package, navigate to the `tests` subfolder, and run `nosetests`.